aferrandi/dbtarzan/docs/Troubleshooting.md

 If opening tabs is very slow it can be that reading the foreign keys from the database is too slow.
 [Preloading the foreign keys](Foreign-keys-preloading) is the solution in this case.

 A special case is when the database closes automatically the connection after a certain period to free resources (e.g. Azure SQL Server).
-To reopen the connection, click with the right mouse button on the **Tables** label and click the **Reset database connection** context menu.
+To reopen the connection, on the Tables menu click **Connection Reset**.
 The connection will be reopened.

 ![Reset connection](images/resetConnection.jpeg)